Saving the School of Conservation

 Next, volunteers were recruited and a schedule of twice weekly site inspections was created to help monitor and protect the property.
 More volunteers– over one hundred of them– were enlisted in clean-up events to ready the site for limited programming commencing in May 2021.
 From May through December 2021, the Friends provided public programs for over 500 children and adults from throughout the state in activities ranging from archery to outdoor bread baking to salamander hunts, astronomy, and native plant gardening.
 In November 2021, the first school group was welcomed back for a single-day field trip (Kudos to Wenonah School for driving 3 hours… in the rain… to give their students the NJSOC experience!).

-Working with their Advisory Board and the state legislature, Friends secured a $1 million grant in June 2021 to help restore the school’s neglected facilities.
+Working with their Advisory Board, and with the stalwart support of Assemblyman John McKeon and Senator Bob Smith, Friends secured a $1 million grant in June 2021 to help restore the school’s neglected facilities.
 To ensure the wise use of this grant money, the Friends used its own funding to hire an engineering firm to conduct the first-ever property condition assessment of all NJSOC structures, systems, and infrastructure and a capital improvement plan prioritizing the renovation and repair needs of the facility.
-Work on the buildings, which is necessary to restore overnight programming, will begin as soon as NJDEP finalizes an agreement with Friends for this purpose.